Advanced imaging

 Advanced Imaging supports researchers to interrogate the physical attributes of our collections, using non-invasive techniques.
 Innovation thrives on new questions, so share your research questions with us, if we aren’t able to develop something in house, we can signpost you to colleagues within the University who can.

-- reveal undertext in palimpsests
+- revealing undertext in palimpsests

-- reveal underdrawings and paintings
+- revealing underdrawings and paintings

 - ink and pigment analysis